docker/docs/docker-cloud/apps/service-links.md

 or container name as the hostname.

-If the container making the query is part of a stack, and there is a local match on the same stack, the local match will take precedence over the service or container that is outside the stack.
+If the container making the query is part of a stack, and there is a local match on the same stack, the local match takes precedence over the service or container that is outside the stack.

 > **Tip**: To work around this, you can rename the local match so that it has a